- May 14, 2019

 The vast majority of royalty free music sites run on a pay-per-track basis, meaning you have to pay a small fee for every track you buy.
 Sure, it isn't a huge deal to whip out your credit card every time you need to purchase music...
 But if you could do without the hassle, wouldn't you?

 We designed our platform to be as easy as possible so you can actually have fun finding music for your videos.
 To achieve this, we decided to set up our service as a subscription.
-You simply sign up for a Monthly or Annual subscription and you're good to go.
+You simply sign up for an all-inclusive subscription and you're good to go.

 Basically, we're like the Netflix of royalty free music.
 Your subscription covers unlimited downloads of whatever music catches your fancy.
 Upgrade to a Premium membership and you'll have access to bonus features like sound effects and early-access to new tracks.